How to collaborate

 • Your expected course load for the semester (list of classes and credits);

-• Any other time commitments you have during the semester, for example TA, RA, a co-op, side jobs, or on campus / off campus volunteering activity;
+• Any other time commitments you have during the semester, for example TA, RA, a co-op, side jobs, on campus / off campus activities, both paid and unpaid;

-• The possibility or preference to work on site, remotely, or both.
+• The Northeastern University campus location you are based on and the possibility or preference to work on site in Boston, remotely, or both.

 Please note that, in general, we have a preference for projects that are on-site, that last a whole semester (15 weeks), and for a minimum of 10 hours per week.

-We will start reviewing applications for Summer 2024 as soon as we receive them and keep the projects open until the positions are filled.
+We will start reviewing applications for Spring 2025 as soon as we receive them and keep the projects open until the positions are filled.
 After we start reviewing applications, it may take us up to two weeks to get back to you, so please be patient if you do not hear back by then.
+Also, for some projects, we may give you a take-home exercise related to the project before starting working with us.

-If you are interested to apply for Fall 2024 or later, we cannot guarantee that this list of projects will still be valid, and therefore we suggest to wait for the projects to be updated before applying (usually two weeks before the semester starts).
+If you are interested in applying for Summer 2025 or later, we cannot guarantee that this list of projects will still be valid.
+Therefore, we suggest waiting for the projects to be updated before applying, which typically within two weeks after the semester starts.

 Internet of Things (IoT) devices are increasingly found in homes, providing useful functionality for devices such as TVs, smart speakers, and video doorbells.
 Along with their benefits come potential risks, since these devices can communicate information (audio recordings, video recordings, television viewing habits) about their users to other parties over the Internet.
 However, understanding these risks is difficult due to heterogeneity in devices’ online behaviors.
 For example, smart speakers responding to voice commands send very different network traffic than a smart power plug that is activated via a companion app.